PROFILE - Grade 11

 3) national isolation 4) national differentiation

-10. Find forms of international differentiation in the list below and write down the numbers under which they are indicated.- 2 points.
+10. Find the forms of interethnic differentiation in the list below and write down the numbers under which they are indicated.- 2 points.

 1) protectionism in the economy